milind-daftari/Applied_Cryptography_Project/README.md

 ## Contributing

 Feel free to fork the repository, make changes, and submit pull requests.
 Any contributions you make are **greatly appreciated**.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

-## Acknowledgments

-- Thanks to all the contributors who have invested their time into improving this project.